 Any part of an eligible rollover distribution that is not a direct rollover is subject to 20% income tax withholding.
-See Box 4 on page R-7.
+See box 4 on page R-8.

 Reporting a direct rollover.
 Report a direct rollover in box 1 and a 0 (zero) in box 2a.
-You do not have to report capital gain in box 3 or net unrealized appreciation in box 6.
-Enter the applicable Code G or H in box 7.
-Prepare the form using the name and social security number of the person for whose benefit the funds were rolled over (generally the participant), not those of the trustee of the traditional IRA or other plan to which the funds were rolled.
+You do not have to report capital gain in box 3 or NUA in box 6.
+Enter Code G in box 7.
+Prepare the form using the name and social security number (SSN) of the person for whose benefit the funds were rolled over (generally the participant), not those of the trustee of the traditional IRA or other plan to which the funds were rolled.

 If you receive a direct rollover to an IRA, you must prepare Form 5498.
-If you receive a direct rollover to a qualified plan or tax-sheltered annuity, no report is required.
+If you receive a direct rollover to a qualified plan (including a governmental section 457(b) plan) or section 403(b) plan, no report is required.